On the Birational Nature of Lifting: Comparing the minimal resolution and the stacky resolution

 \subsection{Positive results}

 Throughout this subsection, we fix a complete Noetherian local ring $A$ with maximal ideal $\idealm$ and perfect residue field $k$.
 We fix a surface $X$ over $k$, and let

 be its minimal resolution of singularities.
-We assume that $X$ has $\mu_n$-quotient singularities, or canonical singularities which are linearly reductive quotient singularities (see Proposition \ref{canonical linearly reductive} and Remark \ref{linearly reductive remark} for a complete list of canonical singularities with this property).
+We assume that $X$ has canonical singularities that are linearly reductive quotient singularities (see Proposition \ref{canonical linearly reductive} and Remark \ref{linearly reductive remark} for a complete list of canonical surface singularities with this property).
 Lastly, we let

 be the stacky resolution of Theorem \ref{thm:canstack}.

 We now prove Theorem \ref{thm:main-stacks}(\ref{stacks:X==>Y}).